Vulvar ulcers are sores that develop on the vulva, or external female genitalia.

 Based on available research, white females in the U.S. have a higher risk of vulvar cancer.

 Untreated chlamydia and gonorrhea can also lead to the development of pelvic inflammatory disease (PID).
-The Centers for Disease Control and Prevention (CDC) claim that 1 in 8 females with a history of PID have difficulty becoming pregnant.
+The Centers for Disease Control and Prevention (CDC) claim that

 Most vulvar ulcers occur due to STIs, especially herpes and syphilis.
 Several autoimmune conditions, infections, activities, and lifestyle factors can also give rise to vulvar ulcers.

 With proper care, vulvar ulcers often go away by themselves after a few weeks.
 Without treatment, however, some conditions and infections can cause recurring ulcers.

 Vulvar ulcers can be painful, though they may not cause any specific symptoms.